danilocid/sivig-php/Includes/plugins/bootstrap-4.4.1/site/docs/4.4/getting-started/build-tools.md

 ## Local documentation

-Running our documentation locally requires the use of Jekyll, a decently flexible static site generator that provides us: basic includes, Markdown-based files, templates, and more.
+Running our documentation locally requires the use of Jekyll, a decently flexible static site generator that provides us: basic Includes, Markdown-based files, templates, and more.
 Here's how to get it started:

 1. Run through the [tooling setup](#tooling-setup) above to install Jekyll (the site builder) and other Ruby dependencies with `bundle install`.
 2. From the root `/bootstrap` directory, run `npm run docs-serve` in the command line.